foundry package depends on the Foundry SDK to access Foundry models, tools, and project configuration.

 Have one of the following Azure RBAC roles to create and manage Foundry resources:

-- Azure AI Project Manager (for managing Foundry projects)
+- Foundry Project Manager (for managing Foundry projects)

 - Install the required language runtimes, global tools, and VS Code extensions as described in Prepare your development environment.